dkiang/Nodes/README.md

 7. Exit path finding mode to return to normal operation

 ### Managing Data
-- Use the menu (ellipsis) in the toolbar to access:
+- Use the info button in the toolbar to access lesson notes and administrative functions
+- Undo button appears when actions are available to reverse
-  - Clear All Data (with confirmation)
+- Clear All Data option available at bottom of lesson notes screen (with confirmation)
-  - Undo (when available)
-  - Find Path mode toggle
 - All changes are automatically saved
 - Data persists between app sessions

+### Using Lesson Notes
+- Tap the info button (ⓘ) in the upper right corner
+- Access comprehensive teaching materials and classroom activities
+- View discussion questions and assessment ideas
+- Use the Clear All Data button at the bottom for data management
+- Notes are automatically updated from remote source when available

 ## Technical Details